What is that Yellow Stuff in Crabs & Can You Eat It?

 How to Clean Crabs Before Cooking

-As stated the yellow part of the crab is called the Hepatopancreas and is part of the crab’s digestive system.
-It is edible although some will not eat it because of what it does for the crab while it is alive.
-Yes, it is gross looking but for some, that is considered a delicacy.
-It is your choice if you want to eat it or not as it is not going to hurt you unless you eat too much of it or fall into one of the categories that suggest you not eat it.
-There is some that when they see this yellow stuff, call it ‘mustard.’
-It does have a strong taste that may turn some people off.
+The yellow part of the crab is called the hepatopancreas and is part of the crab’s digestive system.
+It is edible, although some will not eat it because of what it does for the crab while it is alive.
+It does have a strong taste that may turn some people off from eating crabs.

 More To Explore